-- Prepare the bond surface of the substrate. - Clean the substrate with a suitable solvent.
-Some typical surface cleaning solvents are isopropyl alcohol or heptane (Note: Be sure to follow the manufacturer's precautions and directions for use of solvents.). - Allow the substrate to dry completely. - Mark the location of the strip with a pencil or marker.
-(Avoid touching the mounting surface as much as possible.). - Apply masking tape the full length of the strip on both sides of the strip location using your marks as guidelines. - Lightly scuff the area between the masking tape with 320-400 sandpaper or scotch brite pad. - Remove the masking tape. - Re-wipe the mounting area with solvent and allow to dry. - Prepare the bond surface of the diverter strip - Clean with suitable solvent. - Lightly scuff the back side using a fine scotchbrite pad (Note: For strips with a black resistive strip on the back, take particular care not to damage the black strip.) - Re-clean the surface with suitable solvent. - Allow the strip to dry completely. - Avoid handling the bond surface of the strip. - Apply masking tape to the mounting surface on both edges of the diverter strip location the full length of the diverter strip.
-The tape will limit the spread of the adhesive and help with positioning the diverter strip (See illustration below).
+- Prepare the bond surface of the substrate - Clean the substrate with a suitable solvent.
+Some typical surface cleaning solvents are isopropyl alcohol or heptane.
+(Note: be sure to follow the manufacturer's precautions and directions for use of solvents.) - Allow the substrate to dry completely. - Mark the location of the strip with a pencil or marker. - Apply masking tape the full length of the strip on both sides of the strip location using your marks as guidelines. - Lightly scuff the area between the masking tape with 320-400 sandpaper of 3M Scotch Brite scrub pad. - Remove the masking tape. - Re-wipe the mounting area with solvent and allow to dry. - Prepare the bond surface of the diverter strip - Clean with suitable solvent - Lightly scuff the back side using a fine 3M Scotch Brite scrub pad.
+(Note: for strips with a black resistive strip on the back, take particular care not to damage the black strip.) - Re-clean the surface with suitable solvent. - Allow the strip to dry completely. - Avoid handling the bond surface of the strip. - Apply masking tape to the mounting surface on both edges of the diverter strip location the full length of the diverter strip.
+The tape will limit the spread of the adhesive and help with positioning the diverter strip.
+(See illustration below).

-- Mix the adhesive in accordance with the manufacturer's instructions and apply it to the back side of the diverter strip. - Position the diverter strip and tape it in place. - Vacuum bag the diverter strip and allow adhesive to cure in accordance with manufacturer's instructions.

-After cure, remove bagging material and masking tape and clean off excess adhesive using Teflon or phenolic tools to preclude damaging the nickel segments.
+- Mix the adhesive in accordance with the manufacturer's instructions and apply it to the back side of the diverter strip. - Position the diverter strip and tape it in place. - Vacuum bag the diverter strip and allow adhesive to cure in accordance with manufacturer's instructions. - After cure, remove bagging material and masking tape and clean off excess adhesive using Teflon or phenolic tools to preclude damaging the nickel segments.